JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The echo command prints any character or symbol that comes after it
+The echo -e "{unicode}" command contains a sequence of unicode representing different emojis